200 - 450kms ❖ 2000m - 5000m ❖ 5 nights - 6 days riding ❖ from 2200€ pp.

 Day 4 Today is possibly the ride of the week.
 You are now in the Côtes de Beaune, which has a different feel from where you rode yesterday.
 We backtrack towards Beaune but head up into those golden hills for some stunning riding.
 Many route options as usual with TTT, but we do have our favourite loops, and this long loop is in the top 10.
 Today we also visit the world famous Chateau de Rochepot for a snack, a glass and a romp around the chateau.
 50 - 90kms

 Day 5 Your second day in the Côte de Beaune sends you higher again, this time up to Nolay, in the Haute Côtes de Beaune, then back down to Chagny for some flat (finally?) canal-side riding.
-You will pass twice through the fabulous wine villages of Santenay, Chassage-Montrachet and Puligny-Montrachet in case you are in dire need of some grape juice.
-55 - 75+kms
+You will pass twice through the fabulous wine villages of Santenay, Chassage-Montrachet and Puligny-Montrachet in case you are in dire need of some highly sought after grape juice.

 Day 6 Final day in this fantastic region.
 One little bump to ride over then it’s downhill or flat all the way to Dijon and the trip end.
 For those of you that have not spent all of your spare cash on wine, there is quite the (optional) lunch restaurant if you wish.
 Not Michelin starred as of 2018, but French Cuisine at it’s best.
-Upon your arrival in Dijon at Lac Kir, your TTT trip is unfortunately at an end.
-We will then transport you to either the train station or your local Dijon hotel.
+Upon your arrival in the outskirts of Dijon, your TTT trip is unfortunately at an end.
+We will then transport you to either the train station or to your local Dijon hotel.
 50 - 75kms